 Who Can be a Foster for BHS?

-There are many reasons an animal may need to go into foster.
-The most common reason is that they are too young to be spayed or neutered and they need a comfortable place to receive love and socialization while they wait and grow.
+Puppies and kittens who are too young to be spayed or neutered need a comfortable place to receive love and socialization while they wait and grow.

 What Would be Expected of Me?

-When an animal is scheduled for surgery, we need fosters to be able to drop them off between 7:00 – 7:30 on a weekday and, if they are going back into foster afterward, to be able to pick them up around 5:45pm of the same day.
+When an animal is scheduled for surgery, fosters drop them off between 7:00 – 7:30am on a weekday and, if they are going back into foster afterward, to be able to pick them up between 5:00-5:30pm of the same day.

 To learn more about what is expected, please visit our FAQ page.